YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 CRITSEMFAIL, Error with semaphores for region xxxx

-Run Time Error: This indicates that YottaDB/GT.M encountered a missing or damaged semaphore.
-This typically indicates that an agent external to YottaDB/GT.M has deleted or modified the semaphores YottaDB/GT.M uses to manage database and LOCK interactions.
+Run Time Error: This indicates that YottaDB encountered a missing or damaged semaphore.
+This typically indicates that an agent external to YottaDB has deleted or modified the semaphores YottaDB uses to manage database and LOCK interactions.

-Action: Investigate the state of the YottaDB/GT.M semaphores and all previous actions that might have damaged them.
+Action: Investigate the state of the YottaDB semaphores and all previous actions that might have damaged them.

 -------------------
 CRYPTBADCONFIG